slackpropagation/silent-leak-detector/README.md

 ![Funnel Drop-off](outputs/funnel_dropoff_by_device.png)

 **Key Insight:** The largest drop-off occurs immediately after the “Browsed” stage, with only 10–14% of sessions reaching “Deep Engagement” and near-zero conversions across devices.

-**Page Context:**
-This funnel waterfall chart is implemented in [pages/Funnel_Dropoff_by_Device.py](pages/Funnel_Dropoff_by_Device.py).
-It loads `data/cleaned_sessions.csv`, filters sessions into the four key stages (Browsed, Engaged, Deep Engagement, Converted), and aggregates counts by device.
-Plotly subplots render each device on a separate row with shaded backgrounds.
-The left axis shows percentage survival on a log scale with guide lines at 0.1%, 1%, 10%, and 100%.
-The right column presents absolute session counts in a table.
-Custom shapes, vertical dividers, and a dark theme (`#2E2E2E`) with neon device colors ensure clear visualization.

 The following breakdown estimates the total revenue lost at each stage of the funnel by multiplying drop-offs with the average revenue per conversion (~$134).
 This quantifies the cost of user leakage.